huijing/personal-website/content/blog/2025-03-24-implementing-pagination-on-astro-blog.md

 ![I did not add the pagination component after 12 articles](/assets/images/posts/astro-pagination/future-proof.png)

 Well, by the time we had to upgrade Astro from 4 to 5 (there will be a blog post on this), I saw that we had 13 blog posts and yikes, the first blog post was gone from the listing.
-Yikes.
+Yikes indeed.

 ## See how other people do stuff